flampouris/ImportBufr001102/README.md

 varname='SGWH' #Variable name to be imported; user can define more than one but they should belong to the same replication.
 ```

 The imported data are in the dictionary "values".
-The keys of the dictionary are longitude, latitude, date, and the mnemonics at "varname".
+The keys of the dictionary are *longitude*, *latitude*, *date*, and the *mnemonics* at "varname".

+Lisence Latest Version of GNU
+Copyright (C) 2018 Flampouris
+Washington, DC, USA, Earth